Yashh1506/NexTech-Innovations-Sales-Insight/README.md

 - Step 8 : New measures were calculated i.e Revenue and Total Sales Quantity.
 - Step 9 : Two cards were included in the visualization one representing the total revenue and other total sales quantity.
 - Step 10 : Dashboard consist of two visual filters (Slicers) to one filtering year and other month.
-- Step 11 : Four horizontal barcharts are included to represent , Top 5 customers by revenue, Top 5 customers by sales quantity, market name by revenue and market name by total sales quantity.
+- Step 11 : Four horizontal barcharts are included to represent , Top 5 customers by revenue, Top 5 products by revenue, Revenue per market and total sale quantity per market.
 - Step 12 : Finally the dashboard consist of Line chart that represent the Revenue trend

 Snap of new calculated column , that was added to normalise the sales amount